meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Readings:

-- “Links in the chain of doing: The ethics of introducing educational technology in developing countries” (Burniske, 2003)
+- "Links in the chain of doing: The ethics of introducing educational technology in developing countries" (Burniske, 2003)
-- “Global perspectives: Innovative technology integration practices from around the world” (Kozma, 2003a)
+- "Global perspectives: Innovative technology integration practices from around the world" (Kozma, 2003a)
-- “Reaching the most disadvantaged with ICT: What works?”
+- "Reaching the most disadvantaged with ICT: What works?"
 (Kozma & Wagner, 2006)

 Assignments: